 A few years later, on October 2, 1771, nearly fifty Hartford men led by future Continental Army colonel Samuel Wyllys, submitted a petition to the General Assembly desiring to form a new “Governor’s Guard.”
 Their explicit goal was to restore honor to the ceremonial service.
 With the Assembly’s approval, the Governor’s Guard was charged “to attend upon and guard the Governor and General Assembly annually on election days and at all other times as occasion shall require, equipped with proper arms and uniformly dressed.”

 Four years later, a second company of the Governor’s Guard was created in New Haven (then the co-capital city of Connecticut), led by none other than Benedict Arnold, who was then one of the Elm City’s leading colonial citizens.
 The two groups assumed the respective names of the First (Hartford) and Second (New Haven) Company, Governor’s Foot Guard.
 To this day, both units are mainstays in parades and ceremonies throughout the state, sporting distinctive colonial-style red uniforms modeled after the First Regiment of Foot Guards in England.
 Throughout their long history, members of the Governor’s Foot Guard have escorted dignitaries such as presidents George Washington, Dwight Eisenhower, and John F. Kennedy as well as foreign heads of state including Queen Elizabeth II.
-With a history of nearly 250 years serving Connecticut with honor and distinction, the First Company Governor’s Foot Guards is considered the oldest continuously-operated military unit in the United States.
+With a history of over 250 years serving Connecticut with honor and distinction, the First Company Governor’s Foot Guards is considered the oldest continuously-operated military unit in the United States.

 “Our History,” First Company Governor’s Foot Guard